Hakea laurina: Taxonomy and naming

-Hakea laurina was first formally described 1830 by Robert Brown and the description was published in Supplementum primum prodromi florae Novae Hollandiae.
+Hakea laurina was first formally described in 1830 by Robert Brown and the description was published in Supplementum primum prodromi florae Novae Hollandiae.
 The specific epithet is derived from the Latin laurus with reference to the resemblance of the leaves to laurel.

 Distribution

-Pincushion hakea occurs in the sandplains of the coastal southwest of Australia, the northernmost range being Narrogin and extending east to Esperance.
+Pincushion hakea is endemic to the coastal southwest of Western Australia, the northernmost range being Narrogin and extending east to Esperance.

 The habitat is often sandplains, sometimes occurring on sandy clay; most recorded specimens are in the southern districts of its botanical province.
+Introduced populations are known to exist on Kangaroo Island and in the Mount Lofty Ranges in South Australia.

 Cultivation

 The plant, which is propagated from seeds, is used in cultivation in the eastern states of Australia, and as a hedging or street plant in America and Italy.
 Adaptable to a number of soil types, the plant is also tolerant of frost.
 The uses of this species include ornament and shading in public streets, wildlife habitat, windbreaks, and control of soil erosion.

-In the language of flowers, Hakea laurina symbolises nobility and longevity.
+Conservation status

+Hakea laurina is listed as Vulnerable on the IUCN Red List of Threatened Species due to a suspected decline of at least 30% over the past three generations of the species, mainly due to land clearing for agriculture.
+The remnant subpopulations along road verges are threatened by further clearance for road maintenance, as well as weed invasion, pollution from phosphate fertilizers used in farming and altered fire regimes resulting in insufficient fire frequency.

+The species is found within the protected areas of Cape Arid National Park, Fitzgerald River National Park, Stirling Range National Park and Lake Magenta Nature Reserve.
+Additional conservation actions required for the species include maintaining and managing threats of the populations along road verges, as well as regular monitoring of populations.